marciosalinodias/SimpleConsoleJS/README.md

 ## Feedback

 **Please provide your feedback!**

-Use the sample, Raise a Github issue, or fork the project and make suggestions.
+Use the sample, raise a Github issue, or fork the project and make suggestions.

 **Download, share, promote this code.
 After all, the simpler the better**